benjamin-york/CM-galois-images/README.md

-This code is for the upcoming manuscript [*Models of CM elliptic curves with a prescribed l-adic Galois image*](https://arxiv.org/abs/2408.04159) by Enrique Gonzàlez--Jimènez, Àlvaro Lozano-Robledo, and Benjamin York, arXiv:2408.04159 (2024).
+This code is for the upcoming manuscript [*Models of CM elliptic curves with a prescribed l-adic Galois image*](https://arxiv.org/abs/2408.04159) by Enrique Gonzàlez-Jimènez, Àlvaro Lozano-Robledo, and Benjamin York, arXiv:2408.04159 (2024).

 This code is contained in two folders.
 The first folder, Image_Code, contains code verifying information about l-adic images of Galois as outlined in our paper.